Michael Nunn

 Michael John Nunn (born April 14, 1963) is an American former professional boxer who competed from 1984 to 2002.
 He is a two-weight world champion, having held the IBF middleweight title from 1988 to 1991, and the WBA super middleweight title from 1992 to 1994.
 During both those reigns, he also held the lineal championship.
-In 2004, Nunn was sentenced to 24 years in prison for drug trafficking; he was released in February 2019.
+In 2004, Nunn was sentenced to 24 years in prison for drug trafficking; he was released in February 2019.Nunn was inducted into the International Boxing Hall of Fame as part of the class of 2025.

 Amateur career

 Nunn won three Iowa Golden Gloves titles and posted an amateur record of 168-8.
 At the 1984 Olympic trials, U.S. boxing officials asked Nunn, who was boxing as a 156-pounder, to move up to the 165-pound division.
 They wanted to clear the way for Frank Tate, the eventual Olympic gold medalist, who was being heralded as America's next great middleweight.
 Tate's last loss was to Nunn.

 After agreeing to move up in weight, Nunn boxed Virgil Hill at the Olympic trials in Fort Worth, Texas.
 Hill defeated Nunn by a 4-1 decision.
 Nunn and Hill boxed again at the Olympic box-offs in Las Vegas, Nevada.
 Nunn won the first box-off by a 5-0 decision.
 In the second box-off, Hill dropped Nunn and won by a 5-0 decision to make the Olympic team as the U.S. representative in the 165-pound division.